WikiToLearn/Hives-Network/CONTRIBUTING.md

 To create a hive, you need to send a pull request.
 Here's how to do so:

 1. **[Fork](https://help.github.com/articles/fork-a-repo/) this repository**.
 This makes your own version of this project you can edit.
 2. **[Make your changes](https://guides.github.com/activities/forking/#making-changes)**!
 You should create a file in the `hives` folder to represent your hive.
-Feel free to use [this template](https://github.com/WikiToLearn/Hives-Network/blob/master/hives/000-Sample.md) as a basis for your work.
+Feel free to use [this template](https://github.com/WikiToLearn/Hives-Network/blob/master/hives/000-Sample.md) to start off your work.
 3. **Submit a [pull request](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests/)**.
 This opens a ticket and lets the rest of the community know that your hive is up for business!

 ## Communication channels